 The saying time is money sums up precisely why it's so important to invest for the long term.
-Whether your financial goals include funding a comfortable retirement, launching a business, supporting a favorite charity, or leaving a legacy for your heirs, investing on a regular basis over a long period of time is the best way for you to reach them.
+Whether your financial goals include funding a comfortable retirement, launching a business, supporting a favorite charity, or leaving a legacy for your heirs, investing regularly over a long period of time is the best way for you to reach them.

 That's because when you seek the higher returns possible through investing, you enjoy the effects of compounding in a more significant way.

-Compounding is the engine that powers long-term investment returns.
-It occurs as you reinvest your returns, those returns generate their own returns, and so on.
-The longer that you invest your returns, the more dramatic the effects of compounding.
+Compounding is the engine that powers longterm investment returns.
+It occurs as you reinvest your returns, then those returns generate their own returns, and so on.
+The longer you invest your returns, the more dramatic the effects of compounding.
 The chart on page 4 illustrates the power of compounding.